Unintellectual/blog-2.0/src/content/projects/ted.md

 github: https://github.com/Unintellectual/ted.git
 ---

-Ted is a simple terminal text editor made in C programming language based on antirez's [kilo](http://antirez.com/news/108).
+Ted is a terminal text editor made in C programming language.
 With extra features implemented such as:

 - Syntax Highlighting
 - Find